Mangiola/Mangiola/README.md

 ## Hi!
 I make cool things.

-Whether it be software, music, or games, I like to
+Whether it be software, music, or games, I enjoy the never-ending process of tinkering.

 ### Current Project